 3. Support Easy Returns

 In one of our previous blogs we discussed how dealing with return and refund management can be a time-consuming task.
-With at least 30% of all products being returned it has become an important part of business.
+With at least 30% of all products being returned it has become an important part of the business.
 Yet returns should not be seen as a problem.
 Instead, they should be seen as a chance to improve retailing.

 Enabling easy returns does not only increase customer satisfaction but also enables items to be up for sale as quickly as possible.
 This means that items that are being returned should be sent back to the nearest warehouse.
 By setting up workflows in Marello, return and refund processes can be handled more efficiently and effectively.